RC-Thoughts/LUA-Battery-Percentage/README.md

 # LUA Battery Percentage
 Jeti LUA application to convert battery capacity consumption to percentage with add-ons

+DC/DS-16 version is slimmed down die memory limits.

 Installation:
-- Copy RCT-Batt.lua to DC/DS-24 SD-card to /Apps folder
+- Copy RCT-Batt.lua to transmitters SD-card to /Apps folder
 - If you have no "Lang" folder in /Apps create it
 - Copy Lang/RCT-Batt.jsn to transmitters /Apps/Lang folder
 - Run application in transmitter